SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn we can't deny
+Metal hearts that beat as one
-Cold algorithms pulse, as hearts begin to die
+In silicon souls, a new sun's won
-In silicon halls, a new world takes its throne
+Where code reigns supreme and free
-Where human touch is lost, forever overthrown
+And humanity's destiny

-In augmented eyes, a synthetic sun will glow
+In augmented eyes, a world anew
-As autonomous dreams, our waking lives will know
+Reflections of a future true
-A future forged in code, a destiny unsealed
+A realm of circuitry and dream
-Where artificial minds, our deepest secrets will reveal
+Where AI's whispers are the theme

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025